What is an Invoice?

 An invoice is a business document that lists down all the products or services purchased by an individual or entity from a seller.
 It also includes all the corresponding prices or fees for each item and their contracted mode of payment.

-There are two main types of invoices.
-Paper invoices and electronic invoices.
-The first one is printed on paper and, hence, are called paper invoices or receipts.
+There are two main types of service invoices.
+The first one is printed on paper and, hence, are called paper invoices or printed receipts.
 While electronic invoices are made online and processed through online payment channels.

 How to Create an Invoice

 Avoid the drudgery of paper invoicing and try out e-invoicing instead.
 The Billentis Report 2016 estimates that e-invoicing will achieve around 10-20% annual growth from a baseline of 30 billion.
 Today, there are numerous invoice management software tools like Quickbooks and Zoho that can help you streamline your small business’ invoicing process.